top of page

 The verb 'chide' has its etymological roots in Old English.
 It is derived from the Old English word 'cīdan,' which means 'to contend,' 'to argue,' or 'to rebuke.'
 In Middle English, this evolved into 'chiden,' which carried the sense of scolding or expressing disapproval towards someone for their behavior or actions.
 Over time, 'chide' has retained this meaning, and in contemporary English, it signifies the act of reproaching or rebuking someone, typically in a mild or moderate manner.
 'Chide' conveys a sense of admonishment or reprimand, often aimed at correcting or discouraging undesirable behavior or actions, without necessarily implying severe or harsh criticism.

-Quiz: Find the meaning of the verb chide:
+Find the correct meaning of the verb chide:

 Try Again!